TNTurnerLab/Tortoise/README.md

 ## Docker build instructions

 * If you  want to build the docker image from the Dockerfile, you'll need to be inside the DeepVariant code base (we build DeepVariant from v0.10.0 source).

 ```
 wget https://github.com/google/deepvariant/archive/refs/tags/v0.10.0.zip
 unzip v0.10.0.zip
 ```

-* You can then copy our dockerfile into this folder
+* You can then copy our Dockerfile into this folder

 ```
 cp dnv_workflow_cpu/dockerfiles/Dockerfile deepvariant-0.10.0
 ```

 * Lastly, go inside the DeepVariant folder and change the settings.sh file and change the export DV_USE_GCP_OPTIMIZED_TF_WHL to 0, this can be found on line 91.
+The line should look like this:

 ```
 export DV_USE_GCP_OPTIMIZED_TF_WHL="${DV_USE_GCP_OPTIMIZED_TF_WHL:-0}"
 ```

 * Now you can build the docker image from inside the DeepVariant folder.

 ```
 docker build deepvariant-0.10.0/
 ```